-I Peter 2:13-23 Therefore submit [hupotasso] yourselves to every ordinance of man for the Lord's sake, [you see a Christian can do that] whether to the king as supreme, or to governors, as to those who are sent by him for the punishment of evildoers and for the praise of those who do good.
-For this is the will of God, [Is that not what we search the Bible for, for God's will] that by doing good you may put to silence the ignorance of foolish men—as free, [when we were carnal we did not have this freedom, because we did not understand, but God opened our mind, God converted us, God gave us His Spirit] yet not using liberty [free moral agency] as a cloak for vice, but as bondservants of God.
-Honor all people.
-[Compare that to Romans 13:7, honor to where honor is due] Love the brotherhood, [you do not just respect the brotherhood, you really love them] Fear God.
-[That is one step higher] Honor the king.
-Servants, be submissive to your masters with all fear, respect [See here comes the response to government, it does not matter whether it is out in the world or in the church, it is due to the person who is in authority.
+I Peter 2:13-23 Therefore submit [hupotasso] yourselves to every ordinance of man for the Lord's sake [you see, a Christian can do that], whether to the king as supreme, or to governors, as to those who are sent by him for the punishment of evildoers and for the praise of those who do good.
+For this is the will of God [is that not what we search the Bible for, for God's will?], that by doing good you may put to silence the ignorance of foolish men—as free [when we were carnal we did not have this freedom, because we did not understand, but God opened our mind, God converted us, God gave us His Spirit], yet not using liberty [free moral agency] as a cloak for vice, but as bondservants of God.
+Honor all people [compare that to Romans 13:7: "honor where honor is due"].
+Love the brotherhood [you do not just respect the brotherhood, you really love them].
+Fear God [That is one step higher].
+Honor the king.
+Servants, be submissive to your masters with all fear, respect [See here comes the response to government.
+It does not matter whether it is out in the world or in the church, it is due to the person who is in authority.
 God expects us to submit ourselves] not only to the good and gentle, but also to the harsh.
-[If the person is harsh it does not give us an excuse, we are not justified because that boss is mean] For this is commendable, if because of conscience toward God one endures grief, suffering wrongfully.
+[If the person is harsh, it does not give us an excuse; we are not justified because that boss is mean] For this is commendable, if because of conscience toward God one endures grief, suffering wrongfully.
 For what credit is it if, when you are beaten for your faults, you take it patiently?
 But when you do good and suffer, if you take it patiently, this is commendable before God.
 For to this you were called, because Christ also suffered for us, leaving us an example, that you should follow His steps: [Christ the creator, the ruler of everything, the giver of life, the one who had every right to order anybody about, He submitted.
-Even when people were wrong, he submitted] "Who committed no sin, nor was deceit found in His mouth"; who, when He was reviled, did not revile in return; when He suffered, He did not threaten, [he did not try to control the situation that way] but committed Himself to Him who judges righteously.
+Even when people were wrong, He submitted] "Who committed no sin, nor was deceit found in His mouth"; who, when He was reviled, did not revile in return; when He suffered, He did not threaten, [he did not try to control the situation that way] but committed Himself to Him who judges righteously.

-Now there is one exception to this and that is, if the ordinance of man, a command of man, a law of man would somehow cause us to sin, to break a law of God, and then Acts 5:29 comes into play, "We ought to obey God rather than men."
-But even though we obey God we are still subject, we still have to submit to, "hupotasso" man's laws because man's laws have penalties attached to them for disobedience and if in obedience to God we break the laws of man, we are therefore subject to the penalty of the laws of man and so when the penalty comes we have to be subject to it.
+There is one exception to this, and that is if the ordinance of man, a command of man, a law of man would somehow cause us to sin, to break a law of God, and then Acts 5:29 comes into play, "We ought to obey God rather than men."
+But even though we obey God, we are still subject—we still have to submit to; hupotasso—man's laws because man's laws have penalties attached to them for disobedience.
+And if, in obedience to God, we break the laws of man, we are therefore subject to the penalty of the laws of man and so when the penalty comes we have to be subject to it.
 Whether it is a fine or imprisonment, or even death.

 I have here the tribute to Mr. Armstrong in May 1986, The Good News, and page 24.
 It is from the article, "This is the Life, Real Abundant Living," the next to the last paragraph.
 "The Bible will be the authority that you obey, the authority that you will look to for everything in your life."
 That says it in a moment.
 The Word of God is the representative of the government of God and it in submitting to the Word of God, you are submitting to the government of God.